howard-taylor1/Student-Information-System/IT315/SIS_Requirements.md

 ###	Register a Student for Classes

 Both students and enrollment staff should be able to register a student (either online or face-to-face) for a class offering for a course.
 The registration process should proceed as follows:
-a)	The student information is entered to identify the registering student.
+-	The student information is entered to identify the registering student.
-b)	The course information for which to register is entered to identify the course.
+-	The course information for which to register is entered to identify the course.
-c)	All future classes with start dates after the current date for this course are displayed.
+-	All future classes with start dates after the current date for this course are displayed.
-d)	The enrollment staff enter future classes for only one semester out.
+-	The enrollment staff enter future classes for only one semester out.
-e)	A selection of one class for which to register is then made.
+-	A selection of one class for which to register is then made.
-f)	The selected class registration is then validated against the following registration rules:
+-	The selected class registration is then validated against the following registration rules:

-i.
-There is no duplicate registration for the same class in one semester. ii.
-Online class registration requires students to acknowledge that they have the required hardware and software to access online classes. iii.
-No more than three class registrations are allowed for one student in one semester unless the student’s GPA is greater than 3.5.
-(In this case, there is no limit on number of class registrations.) o	When the class registration is validated against the above rules, a confirmation is then displayed to confirm registration.
-Otherwise, a message explaining the violation of the associated rule is displayed. o	The process continues, starting from item b), until the user ends the session.
+    - There is no duplicate registration for the same class in one semester.
+    - Online class registration requires students to acknowledge that they have the required hardware and software to access online classes.
+    - No more than three class registrations are allowed for one student in one semester unless the student’s GPA is greater than 3.5.
+(In this case, there is no limit on number of class registrations.)

-...
+-	When the class registration is validated against the above rules, a confirmation is then displayed to confirm registration.
+Otherwise, a message explaining the violation of the associated rule is displayed.
+-	The process continues, starting from item b), until the user ends the session.

 </header>